Egyptian pound steady at forex sale, weaker on black market

 against the dollar at an official foreign currency auction on

-the pound by 20 piasters in November and has held it steady ever
+pound by 20 piasters in November and held it steady ever since.

 The central bank sold $38.8 million at a cut-off price of